statype/analytics-engineering-assessment/README.md

 In either directory running `make help` will give you a list of available commands.

+Additionally, when `dbt` runs the results will reside in a Postgres instance running in the devcontainer.
+You *can* access them using the Postgres CLI from within the devcontainer but we recommend connecting with the client of your choice from your computer (rather than from within the devcontainer).
+We like [Beekeeper Studio](https://www.beekeeperstudio.io/) which should be able to connect to the Postgres on `localhost` on port `5432`.

 If you have any difficulties with the above please reach out to us and we will do our best to unstick you.